Klipper3d/klipper/docs/Config_Reference.md

 #   See the "stepper" section for the definition of the above parameters.
 ```

+`[dual_carriage]` is also supported with `generic_cartesian` kinematic,
+in which case it can be thought of as any additional carriage of an axis
+that can be moved independently from the primary `[carriage]` of that axis.
+The main difference between `[carriage]` and `[dual_carriage]` is that
+the latter is not activated by default after the printer startup or
+homing, and must be enabled explicitly via `SET_DUAL_CARRIAGE` command.
 For an example of dual carriage configuration with `generic_cartesian`
 kinematic, see the following configuration
 [sample](../config/example-generic-caretesian.cfg).